-The management team and I look forward to 2023 as Samson continues to make significant progress globally.
-With our experienced team and fully integrated capabilities as our cornerstones, we are well positioned to create sustainable Shareholders value in the long term.
-On behalf of Samson, I would like to express my gratitude to our Directors, management team, and employees for their passion and hard work towards the success of the Group.
-In addition, I would like to extend my sincere thanks to all stakeholders for their continuous support for and belief in Samson.
+The management team and I look forward to 2024 as Samson continues to make significant progress globally.
+On behalf of Samson, I would like to express my gratitude to our directors, management team, and employees for their continuous passion and hard work towards the success of the Group.
+In addition, I would like to extend my sincere thanks to all of our shareholders, customers, suppliers, and business partners for their steadfast support.